Android Studio : Emulators

 Developers can use the Android Emulator to create simulations of various Android devices on their computers.
 The application can be tested on numerous devices without requiring any physical device.
 The application can undertake all the features of an actual Android device.
 It is also faster to test your application on the Emulator than on real devices.
 Transferring data to the Emulator is quicker than sending it to a device over a USB port.
 There are several pre-defined configurations for different devices.

 There are various versions of the Emulator which had been introduced to provide improved features for developers.
 Developers must test their apps on several devices before submitting them.
 It prevents any untoward incident when the app goes live.
-The Emulator can be manually used using the user interface.
-It can be programmatically carried out using the console and the command line.
+You can manually use the Emulator using the user interface.
+You can programmatically carry out using the console and the command line.

 Using Android Virtual Devices